yoonmoonsick/dnd2024/README.md

 > You specialize in magic that dazzles the senses and tricks the mind, and the illusions you craft make the impossible seem real.

 - Level 3: Improved Illusions
   - You can cast Illusion spells without providing Verbal components, and if an Illusion spell you cast has a range of 10+ feet, the range increases by 60 feet.
 You also know the Minor Illusion cantrip.
 If you already know it, you learn a different Wizard cantrip of your choice.
-The cantrip doesn’t count against your number of cantrips known.
+The cantrip doesn't count against your number of cantrips known.
 You can create both a sound and an image with a single casting of Minor Illusion, and you can cast it as a Bonus Action.
 - Level 6: Phantasmal Creatures
   - You always have the Summon Beast and Summon Fey spells prepared.
 Whenever you cast either spell, you can change its school to Illusion, which causes the summoned creature to appear spectral.
 You can cast the Illusion version of each spell without expending a spell slot.
 Once you cast either spell in this way, you must finish a Long Rest before you can cast it that way again.